 Section 1.
-Overview of the Game
+Outline of the Game

-- 1.1.
-Number of players - 1.1.1.
+1.1.
+Number of players

+1.1.1.
 This game is played with two players.
-The current comprehensive rules do not apply to any other number of players. - 1.2.
-Winning and losing - 1.2.1.
+The current comprehensive rules do not apply to any other number of players.

+1.2.
+Winning and losing

+- 1.2.1.
 If any player loses, the game ends immediately.
 If your opponent loses and you do not, you win the game. - 1.2.2.
 If any player fulfills any losing conditions, that player loses the game by rule action the next time rule actions are performed (Section 9). - 1.2.2.1.
-During a game, if a player has four (4) or more cards in their level, they fulfill a losing condition. - 1.2.2.2.
-If a player has zero cards in their deck and waiting room, they fulfill a losing condition. - 1.2.3.
+During a game, if a player has four (4) or more cards in his or her level, he or she fulfills a losing condition. - 1.2.2.2.
+If a player has zero cards in his or her deck and waiting room, he or she fulfills a losing condition. - 1.2.3.
 If both players lose simultaneously, the game ends in a draw. - 1.2.4.
 Any player may concede the game at any time.
 Any player who concedes the game is eliminated from it immediately, loses the game without proceeding to a check timing, and the game ends. - 1.2.4.1.
 No card effects can interfere with conceding.
 No card effects can force a player to concede, and no card effects can replace losing the game with a concession. - 1.2.5.
 Players may win or lose the game by a card effect.
 In this case, that player wins or loses while resolving the effect and the game ends without proceeding to a check timing.